katemyer/ADA-Jumpstart/general/codenotes_js.md

 <https://github.com/Ada-Developers-Academy/jump-start/tree/master/learning-to-code/grammar>
  <http://ruby.bastardsbook.com/chapters/strings/>
- - escape commands \ tells Ruby that the character after is a special character -- example: charlie \n's tells Ruby to take it literal "Charlie's" rather than thinking that 's is another string
+ - escape commands \ tells Ruby that the character after is a special character -- example: charlie \'s tells Ruby to take it literal "Charlie's" rather than thinking that 's is another string -- puts "Charlie\'s favorite toy is a monkey." => Charlie's favorite toy is a monkey -- using /n*NO SPACE* literally moves the word to the next line --puts "Charlie\'s favorite \ntoy is \na \nmonkey'" => Charlie's favorite toy is a monkey

 ### Data Types